Wally Teninga: University of Michigan

 Sports writer John Mayhew called Teninga "one of Michigan's finest all-around football players," and referred to him as "a great 'insurance' member of the squad, often filling in the backfield at critical times without taking anything from the squad effort."
 After Teninga graduated in 1950, Mayhew posed the question of who would become the "Teninga" of the 1950 squad.

-Teninga was drafted in the 17th round of the 1949 NFL draft by the New York Giants.
+Teninga was drafted 166th overall in the 17th round of the 1949 NFL draft by the New York Giants.
 He elected instead to return to Michigan to play his fourth season of college football for the Michigan Wolverines.
 In the 1949 college football season, Teninga scored the game-winning touchdown in a 14–7 win over Minnesota and threw a touchdown pass to Leo Koceski for Michigan's only score in a 7–7 tie with Ohio State.
 He was also a major contributor in Michigan's 14–0 win over Illinois in 1949, forcing and recovering an Illinois fumble, launching a 69-yard punt, and making key tackles on defense.
 After the 1949 season, Teninga played on the East All-Star team at the East-West Shrine Game in San Francisco.
 Teninga intercepted a pass thrown by the Western All-Stars' quarterback to help lead the East team to a 28–6 victory.

 Teninga was elected as Michigan's senior class president in 1949 with a campaign that included passing out little white candy balls and the slogan emphasizing his halfback duties for the football team: "Carry the ball for Teninga — and let Teninga carry the ball for you."